-China seeks to contain new coronavirus 'silent carriers'
+China seeks to contain 'silent carriers' of new coronavirus

 Asymptomatic patients will be quarantined collectively for 14 days, and will be counted as confirmed cases if they start to show symptoms.
 People who have had close contact with them must also be quarantined for two weeks.

-Earlier this week, a new function appeared on Tencent’s ubiquitous (0700.HK) WeChat mobile platform allowing people to check if they have ever sat on trains and planes near an asymptomatic carrier who later became a confirmed case.

-The heightened sense of caution came as restrictions on outbound movement of people from Wuhan, capital of central Hubei province and epicentre of the outbreak in China, were lifted on Wednesday after a virtual lockdown of over two months.
+The Beijing government on Thursday announced new guidance for bars in the capital, mandating that tables be set at least one metre (3.3 feet) apart and vigorous disinfecting efforts.

-Easing was also evident elsewhere, as the commercial centre of Shanghai said it would begin reopening some schools from April 27.
+However, in an easing measure, the commercial centre of Shanghai said it would begin reopening some schools from April 27.

 Of the 61 new confirmed cases arriving from overseas, 40 were in China’s northeast Heilongjiang province, which shares a border with Russia.
-All 40 were returning Chinese nationals, reported Xinhua.
+All were among returning Chinese nationals, state news agency Xinhua said.

-The Heilongjiang city of Suifenhe is building a makeshift hospital because imported cases from Russia continue to rise, reported state-controlled tabloid Global Times on Thursday, as all of the city’s isolation hotels were full.
+The Heilongjiang city of Suifenhe is building a makeshift hospital to manage the rise in imported cases, the Global Times reported on Thursday, as all of the city’s isolation hotels were full.

 Suifenhe has closed its borders to all arrivals and implemented restrictions on the movement of its citizens on Wednesday, similar to measures seen in Wuhan.

-Mainland China has reported 657 new asymptomatic cases so far this month.
-Of those, it said 57 have developed symptoms.

-Chinese health authorities estimated earlier in April that around two-thirds of the asymptomatic patients will later develop symptoms.

-As of Wednesday, 3,335 people in China have died from the virus that causes a flu-like respiratory disease.
+As of Wednesday, 3,335 people in China had died from the virus that causes a flu-like respiratory disease.
 Wuhan accounts for more than 75% of the fatalities.

 Interactive graphic tracking global spread of coronavirus: open tmsnrt.rs/3aIRuz7 in an external browser.

-Reporting by Ryan Woo, Se Young Lee, Liangping Gao, Stella Qiu, Lusha Zhang, Gabriel Crossley, Emily Chow and Andrew Galbraith; Editing by Kim Coghill and Michael Perry/Mark Heinrich
+Reporting by Brenda Goh in Wuhan, Ryan Woo, Se Young Lee, Liangping Gao, Stella Qiu, Lusha Zhang, Gabriel Crossley, Yawen Chen in Beijing; Emily Chow and Andrew Galbraith in Shanghai; Editing by Mark Heinrich